earthctzn/daily-word/NOTES.md

 2. Display the word of day `wod` with full attributes i.e date, definition, example use cases, and pronunciation.
 (Pronunciation should be clickable to listen to the audio clip.)
 3. Ask the user for input.

-26:52
+need to work out how to find by date and recycle methods 26:52